 Pea protein milk is a newer milk substitute on the market.
 It’s made from yellow peas and boasts equal protein to cow’s milk.
-Nutritionally, it offers up omega-3 fats, and a heftier dose of both calcium and vitamin D than cow’s milk.
+Nutritionally, it offers up omega-3 fats, and a heftier dose of both calcium and vitamin D compared to cow’s milk.

 Similar in nutrient composition to rice milk, oat milk is low in protein and calories and has a considerable amount of added sugar.